apostolescus/GCM-C/README.md

 # GCM-C :crystal_ball:
-## Schoolar Project Don't use in Production
+## Schoolar Project don't use in Production
 ### Basic implementation of GCM encryption algorithm in C.

 Algorithm description:<br>